 Chicago, IL 60604

-This Settlement website contains a summary of relevant Court papers.
-You can review relevant decisions and orders and additional information about this Action on this Settlement website.
-You may also contact the Settlement Administrator by mail, email, or phone using the following contact information:
+The addresses for Interim Co-Lead Counsel and counsel for Atkore and Northern Pipe and Vinyltech are provided in FAQ 17.
+You cannot ask to speak at the hearing if you excluded yourself from the End-User Settlement Class.This case website contains a summary of relevant Court papers.
+You can review relevant decisions and orders and additional information about this Action on this case website’s Documents page.
+You may click here to contact the Settlement Administrator, or by mail, email, or phone using the following contact information:

 PVC - End User Class Settlement Notice